Everything You Need to Know About Latching for a Better Breastfeeding Experience

 If your babies lips are curled, as in the picture below, or not forming a seal against your breast, break the latch and try again.

-- Alignment: While this might change later on, when you first start trying to latch make sure that your baby’s head and neck are aligned.
+While this might change later on, when you first start trying to latch make sure that your baby’s head and neck are aligned.
 A “football” style hold is a great way to help achieve this alignment.
 Lay the baby on your forearm, and place your hand under his or neck to cradle and align their head.
 This will enable your baby to focus solely on the task at hand while feeling safe and secure.
+For more information on the football and other breastfeeding positions, click here.

 What If Baby Latches, but Can’t Feed?